Generative AI in Teaching and Learning at the GSD

 Generative AI tools available at Harvard

-- If you have questions about the risk of using a specific tool, or are interested in learning whether HUIT may be able to provide a secured environment for experimenting with a specific tool, please contact [email protected]
+- If you have questions about the risk of using a specific tool or are interested in learning whether HUIT may be able to provide a secure environment for experimenting with a specific tool, please contact [email protected]

 Harvard Resources on Generative AI